andrewleesteele/tray-script-tester/README.md

 # tray-script-tester
-Tool to develop/test script steps for the tray.io platform.
+Tool to develop and test script steps for the tray.io platform.

 ### Setup:
 1. Download repo.